 - Learn how to exercise with diabetes.
 It is particularly critical for those with diabetes/pre-diabetes to know how to exercise safely and effectively on medication and/or insulin.
 Diabetes is linked to other physiological issues, such as soft-tissue injury and overuse injury as well as delayed-onset hypoglycemia from exercise, so it’s important to know how to compensate.

 MEDIA CONTRIBUTOR on television, video, and radio.
 KRON 4’s weekly health expert on the weekend morning news.

-HEALTH PROMOTION SPECIALIST/PUBLIC SPEAKER for lifestyle education classes (both in-person and online) to corporate/non-profit wellness events, medical groups, ‘Lunch and Learns’, retreats, and residential/fitness facilities.
+SPEAKER for lifestyle medicine (both in-person and online) to corporate/non-profit wellness events, medical groups, ‘Lunch and Learns’, retreats, and residential/fitness facilities.
 Group-involvement activities and cooking demonstrations inspire interest in healthy eating, well-being, and longevity.

 - Bachelor of Science in Kinesiology, concentration in Biodynamics